BitAndBlack/typorules/docs/rules.md

 There is 1 possibility to customize this rule:

 -   Configure the type of the space.
-Per default, a non breaking space will be used.
+Per default, a non-breaking space will be used.

     ```php
     $addNonBreakingSpaceBeforeUhrRule->setNonBreakingSpace($nonBreakingSpace);